totvslabs/pyCarol/tutorial/chapters/ch6_online_api/README.md

 sklearn
 ```

-With the exception of the sklearn package all the other packages must be used when you are creating an online app.
+> **Note**: With the exception of the sklearn package, all the other packages must be used when you are creating an online app.

-The `gunicorn.conf.py` is where we set the [configurations](https://docs.gunicorn.org/en/stable/settings.html#settings) (for instance, number of worker processes, the socket to bind, etc.) for the gunicorn server.
+The `gunicorn.conf.py` is where we set the configurations (for instance, number of worker processes, the socket to bind, etc.) for the gunicorn server.
+The available parameters on gunicorn are comprehensive, for more information please refer to the official [configurations](https://docs.gunicorn.org/en/stable/settings.html#settings) manual.

-`Dockerfile`:
-Our Dockerfile simply copy the files from our repository to a container and install the packages that we have added to `requirements.txt`.
-Finally, we expose the port 5000 which is the default port for online apps in Carol and we start the gunicorn server.
+On the `Dockerfile` the definitions are pretty similar to the ones on the batch app.
+We simply copy the files from our repository to a container, install the packages that we have added to `requirements.txt` and finally, we expose the port 5000, which is the default port for online apps in Carol, and we start the gunicorn server.
+These last two steps are the different ones for from the batch app, and it is how carol distinghishes between an Online and a Batch app.

 ```
 FROM python:3.8